-Domestic violence and perinatal mental healthMay 28th, 2013 in Health /
+Domestic violence and perinatal mental healthMay 28, 2013 in Medicine & Health / Health

 Women who have mental health disorders around the time of birth are more likely to have previously experienced domestic violence, according to a study by UK researchers published in this week's PLOS Medicine.